 Allowing multifamily housing near mixed-use development can create new housing in walkable neighborhoods, close to goods and services, while having lower per-person impacts on public infrastructure costs.
-The lack of significant zoning for multi-family housing in Sudbury is a barrier to new housing development.
-However, the passage of the multi-family overlay district to comply with 3A zoning brings by right development of multi-family housing and the town should continue to pursue regulatory changes in this model.
+The current lack of zoning for multi-family housing in Sudbury is a barrier to new housing development.